- Trade stocks for $0 and no annual fee

-Royal Dutch Shell plc is an oil & gas integrated business based in the US.
-Royal Dutch Shell shares (RDS-B) are listed on the NYSE and all prices are listed in US Dollars.
-Royal Dutch Shell employs 83,000 staff and has a trailing 12-month revenue of around USD$263.1 billion.
+Shell is an oil & gas integrated business based in the US.
+Shell shares (RDS-B) are listed on the NYSE and all prices are listed in US Dollars.
+Shell employs 87,000 staff and has a trailing 12-month revenue of around $220.2 billion.

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.